Morgan Wallen Says He's ''Embarrassed and Sorry'' for Saying the N-Word in Leaked Video - E! Online

 TMZ reports that noise concerns prompted neighbors to document the incident on camera.

 E!
 News has not verified the authenticity of the video.
-The Nashville-based singer did, however, acknowledge his actions in a statement provided to TMZ.
+The Nashville-based singer did, however, acknowledge his actions in a statement provided to E!
+News.

 Morgan, 27, shared, "I'm embarrassed and sorry.
 I used an unacceptable and inappropriate racial slur that I wish I could take back.
 There are no excuses to use this type of language, ever.
 I want to sincerely apologize for using the word.
 I promise to do better."